Details of a serious, two vehicle accident that took place on Saturday afternoon on Howard Avenue just near the Dougall Parkway overpass.

 Have you or someone that you love become an injury victim in an accident that was caused by a distracted driver?

-At the law offices of Greg Monforton & Partners, we strongly believe that negligent drivers must be held accountable for their actions and can help accident victims to fight for the justice that they deserve.
+At the law offices of Greg Monforton & Partners, our injury lawyers and support staff strongly believe that negligent drivers must be held accountable for their actions and can help accident victims to fight for the justice that they deserve.

 We proudly offer accident victims 100% FREE, no obligation consultations and we only get paid when we win.